-Judith Bach

-About

-Using my late parent's analogue snapshots Paper Memories explores abstract concepts; temporality, materiality, love, loss and longing.
+Judith Bach About Using my late parent's collection of analogue snapshots Paper Memories explores abstract concepts; temporality, materiality, love, loss and longing.
 Old photographs function as both an aide-memoire and memento mori, they are visual and tangible reminders of the past.

-Personal collections and histories are subject to archival intervention, over time they acquire an alternative context.
-Photographs originally kept as mementoes of happier occasions connote something different following ageing or death which endows them with a poignant quality.

-The projects included within this body of work although conceptually different all address the lives of family snapshots, their affect, what they become over time.

-Working with archival imagery offers me limitless opportunities to reinterpret the past.
+Personal collections and histories are subject to archival intervention, over time they acquire a different context.
+Photographs originally kept as mementoes of happier occasions connote something different following ageing or death, the effect of which endows them with a poignant quality.
+There are two projects included within this body of work, Hireth and Frozen (in time).
+Although conceptually different both address the lives of family snapshots, their affect, what they become over time.
+Both are available to view at https://judithbach.com/home Working with archival imagery offers me limitless opportunities to reinterpret the past.
 Whilst snapshots are static objects their meaning constantly evolves, they are never anchored in time.

-Website https://judithbach.com/home

-Instagram https://www.instagram.com/judithbach/

-email judithbach@btinternet.com